shader-slang/slang/docs/user-guide/a1-02-slangpy.md

 ```
 This is done by simply adding a `[BackwardDifferentiable]` attribute to our `square`function.

-With that, we can now define `square_bwd_kernel` that performance backward propagation as:
+With that, we can now define `square_bwd_kernel` that performs backward propagation as:

 ```csharp
 [CudaKernel]